 All you need to snorkel is a mask, snorkel, fins, sense of adventure and basic swimming skills.
 In most locations, you will be snorkeling in an inflatable vest to not only keep you buoyant but to also make you visible to staff on the snorkel boat.

 Caution, many locations, including Hawaii are banning the use of full-mask snorkels because of their links to drowning deaths.

 Hawaii has always been a location known for beautiful beaches, diving, snorkeling, and surfing.
 Part of its draw is the unique lava rocks and secret coves that exist across the island chain.

-One of the top snorkel sites in Hawaii is the Ahihi Kinau Natural Area Reserve.
+One of the top Maui snorkeling sites in Hawaii is the Ahihi Kinau Natural Area Reserve.
 You should expect to see lots of local marine life, including sea turtles, dolphins, and schools of tropical fish.